Law enforcement in Cambodia: Structure

 The Military Police (Royal Gendarmerie) is a branch of the Royal Cambodian Armed Forces.
-The Gendarmerie consists of 10 battalion-sized units, each between 500-1000 officers.
+The Gendarmerie consists of 10 battalion-sized units, each between 500 and 1000 officers.
 It has a strength of more than 7,000 deployed in all provinces, with headquarters in Phnom Penh.
-The current commander is Lieutenant-General Sao Sokha, a former bodyguard and personal advisor to prime minister Hun Sen. The Gendarmerie monitors all 24 provinces.
+The current commander is Lieutenant-General Sao Sokha, a former bodyguard and personal advisor to prime minister Hun Sen. The Gendarmerie monitors all 25 provinces.
 The unit includes a mobile team, consisting of six intervention units, an intervention vehicle battalion, a cavalry, and 4 infantry, with bases in Phnom Penh.
 The Gendarmerie training school is located in Kambol commune, Kandal Province.

 Duties

 The Royal Gendarmerie is responsible for the maintenance of public order and internal security, including: